roytang/blog/content/post/2020/02/old-web/index.md

 Most of our projects were for internal systems where the workstations had controlled environments so we were free to target a single browser only (usually IE).
 Some projects also had a public-facing portal though, and that required we do some cross-browser frontend stuff.
 Early on, the typical targets other than IE where Netscape and Firefox.
 This is where the IE6 compatibility headaches come in.
 It was usually a game of write the code for IE first, then let the testers find any NS/FF issues, then quash accordingly.

 We started checking in Firefox around the quirks mode era, as described in the article linked at the start of this post.
-The biggest challenge really was getting everything pixel-perfectly the same between brwosers.
+The biggest challenge really was getting everything pixel-perfectly the same between browsers.
 The typical problems were:

 - browser differences in CSS models (the famous box model issue)
 - differences in native controls (typically the `select` and `input type='file'` controls were the more problematic ones)